The spice nutmeg has been found to be healthy for the liver.

 What if You Don’t Like Nutmeg?

-The one level-teaspoon of the powder form that I add with the four ounces of pomegranate juice, water, vanilla protein powder, ground flax and chia seeds plus cinnamon actually gets noticed in the flavor of this concoction.
+The one level-teaspoon of the powder form of nutmeg that I add with the four ounces of pomegranate juice, water, vanilla protein powder, ground flax and chia seeds plus cinnamon, actually gets noticed in the flavor of this concoction.

-But it’s tolerable.
-If I can tolerate it mixed into my protein drink, chances are, others who find it unpalatable will as well.
+But it’s tolerable to my palate.
+And if I can tolerate it mixed into my protein drink, chances are, others who find the spice too strong will as well.